 “Ya dad I’ll come to meet you if possible.”, she replied.
 “Saloni, my daughter, I miss you.
 Bye.
 Have a good day!” and the call ended.
 It was 8 o’ clock in the morning and she was getting ready for her work.

 It was a bright summer morning.
 She had her breakfast after getting ready and left for the hospital.
-She chose to take a longer routed that day.
+She chose to take a longer route that day.
 On the way lied the beach with sand that was gilded by the sunlight.
 Above the horizon were visible few dull patches of clouds that manifested the impending monsoon.
 She drove off the road beside the beach enjoying the view accompanied by classical jazz music that played in her car.

 She was impatient to open the brief case.
 She skipped her lunch and told the ward boy to break the lock of the case.
-She saw a pair of dull looking clothes, some business cards, a comb, and a wallet.
+She carefully opened the archaic looking case and saw a pair of dull looking clothes, some business cards, a comb, and a wallet.
 When was about to open the wallet, her eyes went to a peculiar corner of the brief case where lay a beautifully wrapped box with a note.
 She read it hesitatingly, “My dear daughter, I am keeping this box at the threshold of your house.
 I know you are busy with work so I won’t disturb you.
 I remember you asked for this watch when you were 15 year old but I refused because you did’t get marks that year.
 I just want to apologise for humiliating you so much as a child.
 I am proud of you and will always be.
 I hope you forgive me. -With love your dad.”